-They were approved by the Board of Directors on 30 March 2021.
+They were approved by the Board of Directors on 30 March 2022.

-Inclusion of publications and recommendations of regulators and standardizers in the current context of the Covid-19 pandemic for the preparation of the Year accounts 2020.
+Inclusion of publications and recommendations of regulators and standardizers in the current context of the Covid-19 pandemic for the preparation of the Year accounts 2021.

-The World Health Organization has recognized the epidemic of coronavirus as pandemic on 11 March 2020.
-In this context, financial support measures for businesses and individuals have been taken by the governments of several states.
-In addition to government measures, financial organizations and insurers have taken private initiatives aimed at supporting their clients.
+The World Health Organization has recognised the epidemic of coronavirus as pandemic on 11 March 2020.
+Financial support measures for companies and individuals have been taken by the governments of several states to support the economy.
+However, the global supply chain as well as the demand for goods and services have been impacted by this crisis and global growth has slowed considerably.